International Chapter Executive Board Biographies

-Cathy Moss, Organizer, International Chapter of the P.E.O.
+Cathy Moss, Second Vice President, International Chapter of the P.E.O.
 Sisterhood

-Cathy Moss is organizer of International Chapter of the P.E.O.
+Cathy Moss is second vice president of International Chapter of the P.E.O.
 Sisterhood.
-She became a member of local P.E.O. chapter, DY in Grand Junction, Colorado, in 1989.
+She became a member of local P.E.O. chapter DY in Grand Junction, Colorado, in 1989.
 Cathy is now living in Louisville, Kentucky, and is a member of Chapter E.

 Cathy was appointed as the Texas State Chapter P.E.O.
 Continuing Education Chairman in 1998 and served in this capacity for two years.
 She was elected to the executive board of P.E.O.’s Texas State Chapter in 2000 and presided at the 2006 Convention of Texas State Chapter in El Paso.
 She was appointed to the board of trustees for the P.E.O.
 Program for Continuing Education in 2006 and served as chairman from 2009-2011.
 She served on the Nominating Committee of International Chapter from 2011-2013 and served as a Regional Membership Representative from 2013-2015.

 Cathy grew up on a large farm in western Ohio and graduated with a degree in social science from Ball State University.
 After graduation, she was a ready-to-wear buyer for L.S.
 Ayres in Indianapolis.